humphd/have-fun-with-machine-learning/README.md

 play with it.
 However, I’m using Caffe for a number of reasons:

 * It’s tailormade for computer vision problems
-* It has support for C++, Python, (with [node.js support](https://github.com/silklabs/node-caffe))
+* It has support for C++, Python, (with [node.js support](https://github.com/silklabs/node-caffe) coming)
 * It’s fast and stable

-But the **number one reason** I’m using Caffe is that you don’t need to write any code to work with it.
+But the **number one reason** I’m using Caffe is that you **don’t need to write any code** to work with it.
 You can do everything declaratively (Caffe uses structured text files to define the network architecture) and using command-line tools.
 Also, you can use some nice front-ends for Caffe to make training and validating your network a lot easier.
 We’ll be using [nVidia’s DIGITS](https://developer.nvidia.com/digits) tool below for just this purpose.